opheliasdaisies/blake_is_awesome/README.md

 Gus - Create list of compliments (We have 20 now) <br/>
 Nikki - Animate Blake's comments (Not started)
 Hannah - CSS <br/>
-Sarah - More compliments, will send to Gus (We have twenty now) https://docs.google.com/document/d/1zRdqpJ9al5qukRJ96ZqMnHvxzi2QxCSiK7IKTmd-QuY/edit <br>
+Gus - use jquery to fade in/out compliments one by one (Completed) Sarah - More compliments, will send to Gus (We have twenty now) https://docs.google.com/document/d/1zRdqpJ9al5qukRJ96ZqMnHvxzi2QxCSiK7IKTmd-QuY/edit <br>
+Nisha - Style text and add youtube clip (Complete) <br/>

 *** TO DOs ***
 - create a list of compliments (Completed)
 - find an image of blake to use (Completed)
 - add logic to app.rb to list 20 random compliments
 - use jquery to display each compliment, one by one (Completed)
-- design the font for the compliments and background styles
+- design the font for the compliments and background styles (Completed)
 - create a main page that let's you play the commercial and also gives the option to add a new compliment
+- use jquery to fade in/out compliments one by one (Completed)

 SIDE PROJECTS